-Accruals: Additional slides of flora and fauna taken by Stuckey during his travels
+Accruals: Additional slides of flora and fauna taken by Stuckey during his travels are housed in the McKee Archives.
+Those slides are unprocessed at present.

 Repro Restriction: The McKee Archives is the copyright holder for the Stuckey materials.

 Storage Location: Lawrence Stuckey collection